ShadeTechnik/DeckSight-Public/edid/README.md

 # EDID Files contained here.

-edid.bin is the base-only EDID that is patched into the DeckSight BIOS. decksight_edid.bin is an EDID with the CEA extension block that can be used by kernel parameter loading
+edid.bin is the base-only EDID that is patched into the DeckSight BIOS. decksight_edid.bin is an EDID with the CEA extension block that can be used by kernel parameter loading or parsed into Gamescope for HDR support

 ## Usage
+### Kernel override (Not recommended)
 Place decksight_edid.bin in /lib/firmware/edid/decksight_edid.bin

 Add drm.edid_firmware=eDP-1:edid/decksight_edid.bin to end of GRUB_CMDLINE_LINUX_DEFAULT= in /etc/default/grub